rexxtd/BVBND-WebApp/README.md

 - Search Doctors/Users to Chat
 - Add New Chat (1:1)
 - Add New Group Chat
-- Real-Time Chatting with Typing indicators
+- Real Time Chatting with Typing indicators
 - Typing | Online User Status
 - Notifications
 - Add or Remove users from group chat